 Energy Use in Technical Facilities: Displacing 6 Common Misconceptions

+Energy is the lifeblood of any telecommunications service, yet energy use is rarely optimized within technical facilities.
+With the notable exception of major datacenters, technical facilities commonly lack rigorous energy management practices.
 Few technical sites – including central offices, headends, hubs, tandems, mobile switching centers, POPs, and mixed-use facilities – have the necessary systems, people, and processes to maintain service quality while minimizing energy spend.
 But change is coming.
-Margin pressures, rising energy prices, and exploding traffic growth are driving TMT players to challenge established misconceptions and reconsider operational practices around energy
+Margin pressures, rising energy prices, and exploding traffic growth are driving TMT players to challenge established misconceptions and reconsider operational practices around energy.

 Energy management and conservation has become a focal point for the TMT industry, but common misconceptions about energy use are preventing effective action.
-There are six key common misconceptions surrounding energy use:
+Conditions in a typical technical facility (non-datacenter) are described below in terms of energy use and energy management.
+These are framed against common misconceptions that may be held by executive stakeholders.
+Correcting these potential misconceptions will be key to winning support for investment in energy management and for changes to current practices.